-The statistics of joint stock companies given in the Administration Report for the year 1119 M. E. (A. D. 1943-44) show that, out of the 436 companies registered in Travancore with a total paid-up capital of Rs 502 lakhs, 138 companies with a total paid-up capital of 63 lakhs are engaged in money-lending, 18 companies with Rs.
+The statistics of joint stock companies given in the administration Report for the year 1119 (1943-44) shows that, out of the 436 companies registered in Travancore with a total paid-up capital of Rs.
+502 lakhs, 138 companies with a total paid-up capital of Rs.
+63 lakhs are engaged in moneylending, 18 companies with Rs.
 7 lakhs in transport, 89 companies with Rs.
 282 lakhs in plantations.
-This means that 56.1 per cent of the companies with 70.1 per cent of the paid-up capital are engaged in lines of production that have nothing to do with manufacturing industries.
-The remaining 30 per cent of the paid-up capital of joint stock companies is devoted to all those trading and manufacturing operations that are being carried on.
-It is thus clear that only a very small percentage of the total capital of joint stock companies is used for industrial production.
+This means that 56.1 per cent of the companies with 70.1 per cent of the paid-up capital are engaged in those lines of production that have got nothing to do with industries.
+The balance of 30 per cent of the paid-up capital of joint stock companies is devoted to all those trading and manufacturing operations that are being carried on.
+It will thus be clear that only a very small percentage of the total capital of joint stock companies is used for industrial production.

-Another aspect of a colonial economy is also evident from the Administration Report : a major part of the country's economy was controlled by foreigners, mainly the British.
-For example, there were 21 plantation companies registered outside India and functioning in Travancore, the the total paid-up capital of which was Rs.
-7, 70, 22, 558, while there were 89 companies registered in Travancore with a paid-up capital of Rs.
-2, 82, 00, 000.
-73.3 per cent of the total paid-up capital of plantation companies was thus foreign, mainly British.
-Similarly, according to the Depression Committee, out of a total area of land under plantation crops of 1, 84, 604, acres, 31,000 acres alone were held by local planters, thus leaving 5/6 of the total plantation acreage under the British.
-British capitallists also controlled 60 per cent of the coir industry in Travancore.
-It will not be an exaggeration to say that a few British firms like Pierce Leslie & Co., Harrison & Crossfields, Kannan

-Devan, Commonwealth Trust, etc., and the Swiss Volkart Brothers dominated the plantation and such other industries as had developed in Travancore, Cochin and Malabar.
+Another aspect of a colonial economy is also evident from the Administration Report-a major part of the country's economy is controlled by the foreigners, mainly British.
+For example, there are 21 plantation companies registered outside India and functioning in Travancore, the total paid-up capital of which is Rs.
+7,70,22,558; while there are 89 companies registered in Travancore with a paid-up capital of Rs.
+2,82,00,000.
+73.3 per cent of the total paid-up capital of plantation companies is thus foreign, mainly British.
+Similarly, according to the Depression Committee, out of a total area of land under plantation crops of 1,84,604 acres, 31,000 acres alone are held by local planters, thus leaving 5/6 of the total plantation acreage under the British.
+British capitalists also control 60 per cent of the coir industry in Travancore.
+As a matter of fact, it will not be an exaggeration to say that it is a few British firms like Pierce Leslie & Co., Harrison & Crossfields, Kannan Devan, Commonwealth Trust etc., and the Swiss Volkart Brothers which dominate the plantation and such other industries as have developed in Travancore, Cochin and Malabar.

-This colonial character of the economy as a whole-the very low development of industries proper as well as the domination of British capital in all fields of activity that can be called capitalistic - left the indigenous bourgeoisie no other field for the investment of capital than land.
-All those who were able to make savings were forced to invest them in loans to peasants or landlords, in the acquisition of rights on land mortgages or even in purchasing land.
-This, in its turn, led to a gigantic transformation in the character of landed property itself, i. e., it became a commodity that can be bought and sold like any other commodity.
+This colonial character of the economy as a whole-the very low development of industries proper as well as the domination of British capital in all those fields of activity that can be called capitaliststic-leaves the indigenous bourgeoisie no other field for the investment of capital than land.
+All those who are able to make savings are forced to invest them in loans to peasants or landlords, in the acquisition of rights on land mortgages or even in land purchase.
+This in its turn has led to a gigantic transformation in the character of landed property itself; i.e., it has become a commodity that can be bought and sold like any other commodity.

-According to the Travancore State Manual, the total value of cultivated land in Travancore (21,97,000 acres) was Rs.140,99 lakhs.
-At the same time, land transfers took place as given in Table I.
+According to the Travancore State Manual, the total value of cultivated land in Travancore (21,97,000 acres) is Rs.
+140,99 lakhs.
+At the same time, land transfers took place at the following rates in the following periods: